Fractal Images as Number Sequences I An Introduction: Axiomatic description

 From the matrix representation of signed permutations, we know the determinant equals $\pm 1$.
-The permutations with positive determinants are \emph{rotations}; those with negative determinants are \emph{rotation-reflections}, i.e., the combination of rotation about an axis and reflection in a plane perpendicular to that axis (\cite[p.84]{Salomon}).
-We now investigate whether a signed permutation contains a reflection by observing its one-line notation.
+The perms with matrices with positive determinants preserve the orientation of the vector space, and we call them \textbf{rotations}; those with negative determinants alter the orientation in the opposite one, and we call them \textbf{reflections}.
+We now investigate whether a signed permutation is a reflection by observing its one-line notation.